WHAT IS YOGA?

 WHAT IS KUNDALINI YOGA?

 The word “Kundalini” is also derived from Sanskrit and literally translated means “the coil of the hair of the beloved”.
 It describes the subtle source of energy residing at the base of the spine (latent, coiled and sleeping).
-The sets of exercises (Kriyas) and meditations practised in Kundalini Yoga as taught by Yogi Bhajan are designed to tap into, move and channel this energy in a gradual and highly effective way, raising our awareness and bringing many long lasting improvements in our physical and mental well being.
+The sets of exercises (Kriyas) and meditations practiced in Kundalini Yoga tap into, move and channel this energy in a gradual and highly effective way, raising our awareness and bringing many long lasting improvements to our well being and outlook on life.

 Kundalini Yoga shares many of the classic yoga postures (e.g. cobra, triangle, bow pose) and techniques (e.g. breath control, mantra and meditation) with other traditional forms of yoga (e.g. Hatha Yoga) .
 In Kundalini Yoga, the postures are typically more dynamic than static and the use of breath control, body locks, mantra and meditation is key to developing our physical and spiritual alignment and raising our awareness.
-Kundalini Yoga as taught by Yogi Bhajan uses the specified exercise sets (Kriyas) that Yogi Bhajan originally taught.
-Their aim is to make use of our own subtle energy sources (principally the Kundalini energy) and subtle external energy sources (principally the Pranic energy gained from the breath) to initiate and consolidate a range of benefits for our health and well being.
+Kundalini Yoga uses exercise sets (Kriyas) that make use of our own subtle energy sources (principally the Kundalini energy) and subtle external energy sources (principally the Pranic energy gained from the breath) to initiate and consolidate a range of benefits for our health and well being.
 The range of sets (Kriyas) is extensive and varied, working on the many levels of our human physical, mental and emotional being, each one effective and uplifting in its own way!